 When a Fontalo spaceship arrives, the Prophesy begins to unfold.
 Donte has no manual or instructions on how he is to lead planet Purlieu to freedom.
 He must trust his instinct.
 He has no idea what the cost of freedom will be, or if he will be alive to enjoy it afterward.
 He can only assume he will live until the colonies are free.
 That's what The Prophesy says he will do and Purlieu is depending on him.
 He can neither fail nor give up.

 Cheska stared at her computer screen, her mind in free flight.
-She had been reading about the Purlieu Experiment for the last hour and she was horrified by what she had discovered.
+She had been reading about the Purlieu Experiment for the last hour and she felt horrified by what she had discovered.
 Humans had been abandoned on the planet of Purlieu and left at the mercy of beasts Fontalo had created using human and animal genes.

 Fontalo was a private company that had been powerful enough to manipulate the entire Federation of Oriel.
 But Fontalo had finally been tripped up by their arrogance.
 It was against the parliamentary laws of Oriel to create human life, but Fontalo had figured out how to bypass that law by genetically modifying humans with animal genes.
 They were then described as animals in all their reports.
 Oriel had a new parliamentary law that protected animals.
 Even so, Fontalo might have been excused because the law went into effect after the creation of the animals, if it had not been for the deathbed confession of one of the original Purlieu Experiment scientists.
 When other members of that cadre began having convenient accidents that rendered them permanently silent, the rest decided it was safer to talk.
 After more than forty years, the truth about the Purlieu Experiment had finally been exposed.